btroncone/learn-rxjs/operators/creation/from.md

 ---

-:bulb: This operator can be used to convert a promise to an observable!
+💡 This operator can be used to convert a promise to an observable!

-:bulb: For arrays and iterables, all contained values will be emitted as a sequence!
+💡 For arrays and iterables, all contained values will be emitted as a sequence!

-:bulb: This operator can also be used to emit a string as a sequence of characters!
+💡 This operator can also be used to emit a string as a sequence of characters!

 ---